bitovi/apple-icloud-medic/README.md

 Simply run `npm test` and all your client and server tests will be run.

-If you are using the browser for client tests, you will want to create a test bundle first:
+If you are using the browser for client tests, you will want to make sure the test bundle was created.
+This is done during the `postinstall` script mentioned above, but sometimes you need to generate it manaually:

 ```
 npm run test-bundle && npm run develop